Raffaello/bros/README.md

  ### Memory Mapping

 The kernel runs in protected mode (`PM`) with paging (`PG`) of 4 KB size.

+At the moment is using a simple bitset to track the physical memory usage, and using a simplest way to use the stack within a section of itself.

+It is using an identity paging for the first 4MB of RAM only at the moment.

 > TODO ...